Probate Court

 Notice to Creditors

-• The name, and if known, last known address, date of death, and social security number of the decedent.
+- The name, and if known, the date of death, and date of birth of the decedent.

-MCR 5.306(B) requires the personal representative to also serve notice personally or by mail on each known creditor of the estate and the trustee of a trust of which the decedent is settlor, as defined in MCL 700.7501(1) (this is a trust over which the decedent had a right at his or her death, either alone or with someone else, to revoke the trust and reinvest principal in himself or herself).
+MCR 5.208(B) requires the personal representative to also serve notice personally or by mail on each known creditor of the estate and the trustee of a trust of which the decedent is settlor, as defined in MCL 700.7605(1).
 A creditor is known to the personal representative if the personal representative has actual notice of the creditor or the creditor's existence is reasonably ascertainable based on an investigation of the decedent's available records for the 2 years immediately preceding death and the decedent's mail following death.
 The personal representative must give notice within the 4-month period following publication.
 However, if the personal representative first learns of the creditor within 28 days of the end of the 4-month period, the personal representative has 28 days from the time the personal representative first knows in which to give notice.
 Notice to known creditors may be accomplished by using Notice to Known Creditors (PC 578).

-MCR 5.306(C) provides that no notice need to be given to creditors in the following situations:
+MCR 5.208(D) provides that no notice need to be given to creditors in the following situations:

 Pursuant to MCL 700.3801(3) and (4) the personal representative and the attorney for the personal representative are exonerated from liability if they give notice based on a belief, in good faith, that a person is believed to be a creditor.